ccubc/PSmatching/README.md

-# PSmatching

-# Rebound Effect of Driving a Green Vehicle
+# Does Owning an Energy Efficient Vehicle Lead to Longer Driving Distance

-This project aims to ask the question "Does owning an _energy efficient vehicle_ lead to longer driving distance".
-Using data from [National Household Travel Survey(2017)](https://nhts.ornl.gov/), I explore how is households' driving pattern correlated with owning an _energy efficient vehicle_, which includes hybrid electric vehicles(HEV), plug-in hybrid electric vehicles(PHEV), electric vehicles(EV), and other alternative fuel vehicles.
+This project aims to explore the question "Does owning an _energy efficient vehicle_ lead to longer driving distance".
+Using data from [National Household Travel Survey(2017)](https://nhts.ornl.gov/), I explore how households' driving pattern is correlated with owning an _energy efficient vehicle_, which includes hybrid electric vehicles(HEV), plug-in hybrid electric vehicles(PHEV), electric vehicles(EV), and other alternative fuel vehicles.

 The question could be of interest to policy makers who provide financial incentives for purchasing _energy efficient vehicles_.
 Policy makers promote _energy efficient vehicles_ with a hope to reduce the environmental impact of driving.
 However, if there exists the notorious _rebound effect_, which means "owning a green vehicle leads to more driving", the environmental benefit of driving a green vehicle would be discounted.
-Therefore it would be benificial to the policy maker to detect and quantify such _rebound effect_.
+Therefore it would be benificial to the policy maker to detect and quantify such a _rebound effect_.

 A main difficulty of quantifying rebound effect is "selection bias": households who anticipate to drive longer mileage have greater incentive to purchase energy efficient vehicles due to fuel cost saving.
 Not addressing this issue will result in over-estimate in the rebound effect.
-To alleviate such concern, I use propensity score matching method to first pair up households with similar characteristics and are equally likely to purchase energy efficient vehicles, then compair the difference of their driving distance.
-Since the paired households are believed to be equally likely to purchase energy efficient vehicles, the purchase decision becomes quasi-random, eliminating the selection bias.
+To alleviate such concern, I use propensity score matching method to first pair up households with similar characteristics and are equally likely to purchase energy efficient vehicles, then compare the difference of their driving distances.
+Since the paired households are believed to be equally likely to purchase energy efficient vehicles, the purchase decision becomes quasi-random.
+Therefore, we overcome the selection bias problem.

 The dataset contains information regarding to:
 * households' size, income, state, urban/rural area, number of adults, number of vehicles, etc.